 Location: Mountaindale Outdoor Program Center, North Plains, OR

 General DescriptionMountaindale West Day Camp offers a variety of fun and enriching activities that interest every age group of children at the camp.
 Some of the activities include: A t-shirt is provided to all campers and staff members.
-This t-shirt is to wear for unit pictures and it is highly encouraged that everyone wear it the whole week of camp.
+This t-shirt is to be worn for unit pictures and it is highly encouraged that everyone wear it the entire week of camp.

 Para obtener los formularios en español, Ud. debe comunicar con Bernice Rivera.
 Su teléfono es 503-977-6806.
 Ella le puede poner en comunicación con intérprete.